AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 **Q**: **I've bought a license, but I am still identified as a Free User!**

 **A**: That means that you haven't activated your license yet.
-At the moment, the only way to do it is to run the action to open the _Registration Modal_.
+At the moment, the only way to do it, is to run the action to open the _Registration Modal_.

 {% include figure.html content="/screens/activateLicense.png" caption="Activate License" %}